idega/idega.github.com/gettingstarted.md

 **BUILDING FROM SOURCE - FROM HEAD/"Development branch":**

 The main development site for the idega platform is [here](http://github.com/idega) on Github where all the submodules available for the idega plaform are hosted and located.
+You need to use your [GitHub](https://github.com/) account in order to download the code.

 **Make sure the following are installed for building and compiling:**